dddrrreee/cs140e-24win/labs/16-vm-page-table/README.md

   - `make check` should pass as before.

 ### Hints for implementing `mmu_section`  (see `armv6-vm.h`)

+You'll want to look at your pinned code, since it works about the same.

 Useful pages:
   - B4-9: `S`, `R`, `AXP`, `AP` (given below).